Asamiya Bhasa Unnati Sadhini Sabha: Objectives

 The objective of the Sabha is to find out solutions as to how an infant mother tongue would grow; how would it equalize the other rich and developed languages of the world and brighten the poors and gloomy face of Assam; how would it grow from the present weak and sick status to a healthy state.
 The development of Assamese language and literature is the primary aim of the organization.
 For that purpose it strives to preserve the old Assamese texts available, to translate different important books from Sanskrit and other languages into Assamese which are not available in the mother tongue, to develop reading habit among the masses to introduce pure grammar and orthography instead of the impure orthography and grammar, and to create one standard written language all through the areas of Assam.

 Some other activities

 Publishing Jonaki

 Among many other important decisions taken by the society, one was to publish a new monthly magazine and this is how Jonaki was born in 1889.
 The aim and objectives of the society was regularly discussed on the pages of Jonaki.

 Baan theatre

-Long ago, Assamese actors used to stage plays jointly with Bengali actors under the aegis of the Bengali Amateur Theatre Party.
-But in 1903, a division of opinions among the artists from the two linguistic groups led the Assamese artists to the formation of the Baan theatre.
+Assamese actors initially staged plays alongside Bengali actors under the aegis of the Bengali Amateur Theatre Party.
+In 1903, a division of opinions among the artists from the two linguistic groups led the Assamese artists to the formation of the Baan theatre.
 In 1906 the society decided to have a theatre exclusively for Assamese plays.